 Other titles Rowling considered for Harry Potter and the Deathly Hallows were Harry Potter and the Elder Wand and Harry Potter and the Peverell Quest.
 She decided against the second one "quite quickly" as she found the word "quest" to be "a bit corny".

-Although her initial plans not to kill any of the Power Trio held up, Rowling did consider killing off Ron halfway through the series at one point.
+Although her initial plans not to kill any of the Power Trio held up, Rowling did consider killing off Ron halfway through the series at one point (although she knew in her "heart of hearts" that she wouldn't do it).

 The ARG site "Pottermore" is loaded with Rowling's "ghost ideas," pieces of the series' world that she fully considers canon but never found a place to put in the books.
 Professor McGonagall's surprisingly tragic backstory has gotten one of the biggest fan responses.